danielneil/QuantLib-Demo/README.md

 # QuantLib-Demo
-A play pit to have the Quantlib code examples working on Debian Linux for later reference.
+A play pit to get the various Quantlib code examples working on Debian Linux.

 # Setup Instructions